 When first introducing sauerkraut into your world, start with 1/2-1 tsp and increase as much as you feel comfortable with (I’ve personally been doing about 1-2 tbsp on most days for 5-6 years so far).
 It can cause a bit of gas the first handful of times eating it, but this is actually a good thing!
 The good bacteria will help clear out any nasties and once you begin consuming it frequently, it will actually balance things out, prevent gas and other digestive issues, and even help with food intolerances and skin problems, too.

-It baffles me that many people worry so much about the ‘safety’ of fermented foods when it is actually one of the optimal ways on the planet to make food and water safer to consume.
 Proper fermentation with adequate salt levels and temperature rids food of toxic components and plant anti-nutrients, enhances the nutritional quality of food by contributing beneficial compounds such as vitamins and increasing the bioavailability of minerals, and has a low pH that makes it incredibly difficult for bad bacteria, yeasts and molds to survive.
-Fermenting may even be safer than many other means of food prep, and there are also clinical studies that support this notion and the benefits of fermentation in general.
-Click here to read more about fermentation, and here for an analysis on ferments through a science-based lens for further evidence, if you’re into it.
+Fermenting may even be safer than many other means of food prep, and there are also studies that support this notion and the benefits of fermentation in general.
+Click here to read more about fermentation, and here for an analysis on ferments.

 The more you make cultured foods, the better your ferments will work because they’ll infuse your home with powerful, good bacteria.
 Your living space is an expression of you, and so are your fermented foods.
 The same phenomenon happens inside of you, it gets better and better the more you pay attention to what you’re eating, its impact on how you’re feeling, how you’re living, and the emotions you feel.
 You signal your body to create imbalance or wellness with everything that you do.
 When you’re full of the good bacteria that you carry around, you can literally spread wellness to others in your vicinity, so make these foods often and consume them daily.
 They’ll change and get better with time, just like you.
 Happy gut = happy life.